usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 Functional elements appear inside control content to provide "hooks" to OSCAL processors, for retrievability, manipulation (including mapping and transformation) and semantic traversal.

+### &lt;insert> Parameter insertion

+A "call" (reference) to a parameter for dynamic content transclusion

 ### &lt;withdrawn> Withdrawn

 Indicates that a containing control or subcontrol is no longer applicable

 ##### remarks

 Used to mark a control or subcontrol included in a catalog as a placeholder, to maintain its semantic integrity even in obsolescence.
 Links should be provided to superseding controls or components.

-### &lt;insert> Parameter insertion

-A "call" (reference) to a parameter for dynamic content transclusion
+The functionality provided by this element might better be offered by a property or some other controlled value, at which point it may be removed; it is included to support (some) legacy content.

 ## Declarations elements